Carl Zeiss - A History Of A Most Respected Name In Optics

-The growing production capability at Jena continued into diverse areas including manufacture of automobile acetylene headlights beginning in 1911, which were ground of crystal glass with a silver plated parabolic reflector.
+The growing production capability at Jena continued into diverse areas including manufacture of automobile acetylene headlights and spotlights beginning in 1911, which were initially ground of crystal glass with a silver plated parabolic reflector.
 By October of 1912 this was incorporated into "The Auto Department".
 By 1921 electrical headlights were in production at Jena.
 Shortly after World War I the demand for these components increased with production expanding between 1927 and 1929 into related areas of spot lamps, and fog light headlamps.
 But, by 1933 Zeiss sales in these areas had declined to insignificance as may other companies entered the market, at times with improved designs and often selling at far lower prices.

 By 1913 Dr. Hans Lehmann at the Ernemann Werke at Dresden prototyped a very high speed movie camera that produced images that when played back on a conventional projector, it allowed the study of motion.
 This would be marketed by the Instrument Department of Zeiss Ikon as the "Zeitlupe".
 The original hand driven commercial camera operated at about 300 frames per second but, with improvements over the years Zeiss eventually produced cameras capable of many thousands of images per second.